Artist

 due to some internal friction and little interest by their management.

-Both Coccimiglio and Nobile have remained in the music biz, playing around the
+Both Coccimiglio and Nobile have then remained in the music biz, playing around the

 world for years.